tendermint/liquidity/x/liquidity/spec/01_concepts.md

 A liquidity pool contains two assets in a trading pair.
 A liquidity pool is a coin reserve with a pair of tokens to provide liquidity for coin swap requests between the two coins.
 The liquidity pool acts as the opposite party of swap requests as the role of market makers in the AMM style exchange.

-Liquidity providers deposit the two kinds of coins into the liquidity pool and then share the accumulated swap fee with respect to their pool share.
+Liquidity providers deposit coin pairs in the liquidity pool and then share the accumulated swap fees with respect to their pool share.
 Pool share is represented as possession of pool coins.

 ### Coin Swap